 Choosing between a credit card or debit card for your business depends entirely on the purpose of the card.
 If you’re looking for a way to build your personal or business credit, or need a way to borrow money for large purchases, a credit card is the right choice.
 However, if you’re looking to pay for business purchases directly from your checking account without complicating your bookkeeping or cash flow management, a debit card is the better option.

 Opting for a business debit card doesn’t necessarily mean you lose out on the benefits offered by credit cards.
-With Lili’s Visa® business debit card, you earn cash back rewards on your business purchases and benefit from fee-free overdraft protection, all while avoiding hidden fees and enjoying extensive fraud coverage.
+With your Lili Visa® Debit Card, you can earn cashback awards on your business purchases when you link your card in Visa SavingsEdge, and benefit from fee-free overdraft protection, all while avoiding hidden fees and enjoying extensive fraud coverage.
 There is no minimum deposit requirement for opening a business checking account with Lili, and customers receive a digital card immediately upon opening an account, meaning you can focus on building your business without delay.

 If a debit card like that sounds like something your business needs, consider opening a Lili account today!